 Although you may witness small festivities and local Deity processions all year round, the grandeur is witnessed during major festivals like Maha Shivratri (Feb) and Dussehra (Oct)

-24. Just Relax By Tirthan River
+24. The Best Thing to do in Tirthan valley is to Just Relax By Tirthan River

 One of the best experience that you can have in Tirthan Valley is to just sit by the river Tirthan and relax.
 It might sound funny, but trust me, you can spend hours by this gorgeous river.